mikayel/react-cv/README.md

 The minimal environment to enable react with react-router and webpack.
 You can use any web server (Apache, Nginx...).
 I am using Apache web server for demo.

 ## [See demo](http://mikayel.com/react-cv-demo/)
+As you can see from simple demo app.js is less than 70 KB and chunk files are less than 1KB.
+But it will help to build huge, intuitive and easy scalable application with react.
+Even react beginner can do it.

 * Compilation with webpack
 * React